 10.2.
 Remedies.
 If an Event of Default occurs, the Non-Defaulting Party may, upon thirty (30) days' prior written notice to the Defaulting Party, establish a date on which this Agreement will terminate early (the "Early Termination Date"), except for any obligations for damages owed as a result of such early termination, in addition to exercising any other rights available to the Non-Defaulting Party at law or in equity.

 10.3.
 ECS Remedies.
-In addition to the foregoing, if Customer is the Defaulting Party and ECS terminates this Agreement in accordance with Section 10.2 of this Agreement, (i) Customer shall indemnify and hold ECS harmless with respect to any costs and expenses incurred by ECS in the assignment of any electric energy supply agreement under Section 8.3(b) of this Agreement and (ii) all fixed amounts due to ECS during the term of this Agreement, less all avoidable expenses that ECS would have incurred in performing the Compression Services under this Agreement shall immediately be declared due and payable by Customer to ECS.
+In addition to the foregoing, if Customer is the Defaulting Party and ECS terminates this Agreement in accordance with Section 10.2 of this Agreement, (i) Customer shall indemnify and hold ECS harmless with respect to any costs and expenses incurred by ECS in the assignment of any electric energy supply agreement under Section 8.3(b) of this Agreement and (ii) all fixed amounts due to ECS during the term of this Agreement, less all avoidable expenses that ECS would have incurred in performing the Compression Services under this Agreement, shall immediately be declared due and payable by Customer to ECS.

 10.4.
 Termination Payment.
 Within thirty (30) days of the Early Termination Date each party shall pay to the other party all amounts payable pursuant to this Agreement.